WordPress/gutenberg/packages/server-side-render/README.md

 ## Usage

-The props accepted by the component are described bellow.
+The props accepted by the component are described below.

 ## Props